 Fragrance ingredients are also very common causes of allergic reactions, and are collectively considered among the top five allergens in the world, and cleaning products commonly contain fragrances to make them smell appealing.

-Ingredients to avoid when choosing cleaning products
+Ingredients to avoid in cleaning products:

-Now that you know some of the health risks associated with certain cleaning product ingredients, I want to teach you how to read labels so you know what to watch for and avoid.
+Now that you know some of the health risks associated with certain cleaning product ingredients, I want to teach you how to read labels so you know what ingredients to watch for and avoid.
 It would be impossible for me to list every single ingredient that you need to watch for, but I have tried to list some of the most commonly used ingredients and ingredients that pose the most potential risk.

 - *2-Bromo-2-Nitropropane-1,3-Diol